• Attract from the outside

 You would want your house to look as beautiful as houses in the magazines.
 Start off by cleaning it up.
 After taking care of pest control and the likes, make sure that the house is upright clean.
-From curtains to center piece decoration, small details would still be noticeable.
+From curtains to center piece decoration, small details are always noticeable.
 You don’t have to buy new things, old ones would do as long as it doesn’t look worn out.
 It may be a great time to bring out your old carpets too, to bring accent in your rooms.
 This is the stage your home process.

 Remember that your style is not everybody’s style.
 You would want to your house to be likeable by all, if not almost everyone who visits it.
 So keep it simple.
-Don’t lavishly decorate it with your favorite memorabilia as to these might keep potential buyers away.
+Don’t lavishly decorate it with your favorite memorabilia as to these might keep potential home buyers away.

 Decorate your dining area and kitchen.
-These rooms are usually the tie breaker when it comes to buyer’s decision making, regardless if it’s a newlywed couple or a family of 6.
+These rooms are usually the tie breaker when it comes to buyer’s decision making, regardless if it’s a newlywed couple or a family of six.
 Make sure your kitchen and dining area have few interesting decorations to make it unique.
 Don’t over decorate though, for it would make either too cramped.

 Closets should not be where you are to hide unwanted things.
 Organize closets as these might catch the attention of potentials buyers.
 You wouldn’t want to have them open the closet with a pile of junk inside.